 Rite Aid is the third largest retail drugstore chain in the United States based on both revenues and number of stores.
-As of March 4, 2017, we operated 4,536 stores in 31 states across the country and in the District of Columbia.
+As of March 3, 2018, we operated 2,550 stores in 19 states across the country.

 Our headquarters are located at 30 Hunter Lane, Camp Hill, Pennsylvania 17011, and our telephone number is (717) 761-2633.
 Our common stock is listed on the New York Stock Exchange under the trading symbol of "RAD."
 We were incorporated in 1968 and are a Delaware corporation.